-- There needs to be serious grounds for the marriage.
+- There must be serious grounds for marriage.

 - The president of France must approve the marriage.

-If you meet all the criteria then the marriage would be back dated to the day before the bride or groom died.
+Once you meet all the requirements, the marriage will be backdated to the day before the bride or groom died.

 The practice of marrying a dead person is also allowed in China and Sudan under certain circumstances.
 Good luck with that!